bourkison/burn-project-v3/README.md

 https://burn-project.herokuapp.com/

 ## Introduction
-Burn Project is a social network that allows users to
+Burn Project is a social network that allows users to create, follow, like, comment and share exercises and workout templates among each other.
+Users can then track their own workouts, and chart their improvements/workout progress.
+Users can choose to share this progress with their peers, or alternatively keep their profile private.

+The website was designed to combat exorbitant fees charged by personal trainers and workout apps, by crowdsourcing exercise/workout information thus keeping the site completely free of charge.
+In doing so, this keeps health and fitness inclusive and available for all people of all socioeconomic backgrounds.

+The site uses the below technologies:
+* Vue.js / Nuxt.js
+* Typescript
+* Amazon Web Services (Amplify)

 ## TODO
 ### General